Andrew-code2020/ms3onlinecookbook/README.md

 - This isn't perfectly fixed as the heights still don't quite render images perfectly
 - We suspect this might be a flaw in materialize which led us to consider possibly returning to using Bootstrap in future

-Delete profile (Not logging out)
+Bug - Delete profile (Not logging out)
 - During the development of the delete functionality a bug was recognised whereby a profile could be deleted but the user was not logged out
 - The user could then click the profile button and then get a jinja error message
 - To eradicate this bug we input the pop method into the delete function and redirected the user back to the registeration page
 - This solved the bug and kept the user away from unwanted error screens

-Gitpod
+Bug - Gitpod
 - Code beautifer stopped working a few times during the developement of this project
 - This may have been an internal gitpod problem
 - Later I returned to sections to use Shift+alt+F to beautify all code

-Container class in materialise (Be careful !!!)
+Bug - Container class in materialise (Be careful !!!)
 - If included in base html and code extended to other html if class container is present on both pages it appears to wrap content twice and shrink size noticeably.
 - Removed the container class from templates html to solve this.